timoklimmer/ambre/README.md

 defect occurs most likely when the vendor is *"ABC"* and when machine model *"XYZ"* is used.
 Because it's more detailed, the information we get from ambre can be more valuable than pure importance of factors.

 ambre can even work with non-columnar data.
-It's no problem if the "transactions" (see below) consist of a different number of items.
+It's no problem if the "transactions" (see below) consist of different numbers of items.

 To increase usability, there is also a feature to specify common sense knowledge.
 Let's assume you know already that machine model *XYZ* produces one defect after another.
 With the common sense feature, you can tell ambre, and it will